IHE/RAD.IRA/input/pagecontent/rad-x6.md

 ### 2:3.X6.1 Scope

-This transaction is used to select report context and content that all synchronizing applications will be synchronized to.
+This transaction is used to select report context and content.

 ### 2:3.X6.2 Actors Roles